yudium/twitter/backend/documentation/Controller.md

 });
 ```

-then we can see in future that there a lot of request handlers that has same pattern: if validation fail then returns 400 response otherwise returns 200 response.
-To avoid duplication to become expensive when changes need to be made in future or testing it again and again hence it is better to pull them into an abstraction.
+In future that there are going a lot of request handlers that has same pattern: if validation fail then returns 400 response otherwise returns 200 response.
+To avoid duplication becomes expensive and reduce unit test hence decided we are going to to group them in an abstraction, Controller class.